-W hile Cartier has a long history of making both watches and jewelry, they are best known as a high-end French jeweler.
+While Cartier has a long history of making both watches and jewelry, they are best known as a high-end French jeweler.
 However, in recent years they have significantly increased their watchmaking efforts.
 Notably, while they were founded and are still based in Paris, France — they make all of their watches in Switzerland.
 Many of which are now being fitted with premium manufacture made movements.
-Unveiled at SIHH in January, the Calibre de Cartier Chronograph, for example, is the newest of the brand’s timepieces to receive a proprietary manufacture designed and produced movement.
+Unveiled at SIHH in January, the Calibre de Cartier Chronograph, for example, is the newest of the brand’s timepieces to receive the company’s new proprietary manufacture in-house designed and produced movement.

 The dial is has a silvered opaline finish (which looks white), part of which is snailed.
 Hours are marked by Cartier’s signature Roman numerals on the upper half of the dial, with standard indexes on the lower half.
 The Roman numeral XII (12 o’clock) is stamped, whereas the other six Roman numerals are printed (transferred).
 The indexes are stamped (applied) and feature a luminous treatment.

-A cool detail we noticed, only under the magnification of the marco lens we used to shoot the photos, or a loupe, is that the X Roman numeral hour marker has the word ‘Cartier’ printed diagonally across it (you can see in the second image – shown above).
+A cool detail I noticed, only under the magnification of the macro lens we used to shoot the photos or a loupe, is that the X Roman numeral hour marker has the word ‘Cartier’ printed diagonally across it (you can see in the second image – shown above).

 The Calibre de Cartier is a big step in the right direction for Cartier.
-Overall, the watch stays true to Cartier’s design language, with the signature half Roman numeral dial, the masculine case lines and the blue spinel crown.
+Overall, the watch stays true to Cartier’s design language, with the signature half Roman numeral dial, the masculine case lines, and the blue spinel crown.
 And now with the implementation of an in-house chronograph, it is further proof that Cartier is a serious watchmaker.
-It retails for $11,200 as shown, and it is currently available for purchase at Cartier boutiques, authorized dealers and online at Cartier.us.
+It retails for $11,200 as shown.
 (Ref.
 W7100045)